goldin2008/Note/README.md

 • Speaks up and challenges assumptions to contribute to improving the firm's culture
 • Asks for and gives honest and constructive feedback across teams; seeks ways to continually develop self and supports others in their own development
 • Demonstrates an openness to feedback and willingness to learn from mistakes or when given guidance; aware of own impact on others to address own biases and those of others

 Establishing Trust and Collaboration:
-I have consistently worked to establish trust among team members and create inclusive environments where all voices are heard and valued.
-By cultivating collaborative partnership across the team, I have fostered an atmosphere of cooperation and mutual support.
-I led model development in project, meanwhile I collaborated with Shakeel, Nelisa and Michael to contribute to engineering work.
-I partnered with the new PO in delivery of any Jira's I have within the sprint and shared my knowledge about ML and onboarding experience with him.
-I actively provide KTs and Demos and answer questions to help team members and customers to understand our project's objective and advantage.

-Effective Communication:
-In a complex project meeting, I presented our data science findings to a non-technical executive team.
-I adapted my message to their level of understanding, facilitating a productive discussion.
-I have adapted my communication style to different audiences, ensuring that messages are clear and accessible to all.
-I partnered with new PO, discussed the new hire onboarding work and explained my plan and stories to him without getting too much into the technical details.
-I have also actively encouraged diverse perspectives and constructive debate, which has led to more inclusive decision-making processes.

-Advocating for Diversity and Inclusion:
-I actively participated in our firm's diversity and inclusion committee, which organized a series of workshops and events to raise awareness and educate employees.
-I have consistently advocated for and valued a culture of transparency, diversity, inclusion, equity, and respect among teams.
-I have actively participated in diversity initiatives and promoted the firm's commitment to diversity, equity, and inclusion.

-Refining Priorities and Developmental Goals:
-I have maintained regular check-ins with my manager to refine my priorities and developmental goals.
-This ongoing dialogue has helped me stay aligned with the changing needs of the organization and my own growth.

-Challenging Assumptions and Providing Feedback:
-I have actively spoken up and challenged assumptions when necessary to contribute to improving the firm's culture.
-Additionally, I have asked for and given honest and constructive feedback across the team, seeking ways to continually develop myself and supporting others in their development.
-During some refinement meetings, I challenged the assumption that a particular approach was the best one.
-Through open and constructive debate, I shared a better method that increases model performance.
-I also take the tradeoff into account, and make an agreement on results delivery speed and advanced solution.

-Openness to Feedback and Learning:
-I have consistently demonstrated an openness to feedback and a willingness to learn from mistakes or guidance.
-I am aware of my own impact on others and have made efforts to address my own biases and those of others to create a more inclusive and equitable environment.
-I check in with team members and manager regularly to learn and get feedback from them to make myself better.
-I also seek for innovation opportunities in the firm like collaboration with other teams and LLM use cases to make our team open to more intereting and cutting edge use cases.

-Establishing Trust and Collaboration:
 I've been steadfast in building trust and fostering collaboration within our team.
 I've led the model development in our projects, working closely with Shakeel, Nelisa, and Michael on engineering tasks.
 In addition, I've established a productive partnership with our new Product Owner (PO), offering guidance on Jira management and sharing my expertise on machine learning and onboarding.
 I've been a strong advocate for knowledge transfer (KT) and conducted regular demos, ensuring our team and customers fully grasp the project's objectives and advantages.